 29. Where a financial institution fails to maintain the minimum amount of liquid assets it shall not grant any new or additional loan or credit accommodation to any person without the prior written approval of the Central Bank

 Bar on lending where liquid assets are insufficient.
-Restrictions on lending against own shares and debt instruments.

 30. A financial institution shall not grant any advance or credit facility or accommodation against-